kaisenlinux/manpages-dev/category/Backup/duplicity.md

        Use --par2-redundancy percent to adjust the size (and redundancy) of recovery files in percent.

 A NOTE ON PYDRIVE BACKEND
        The pydrive backend requires Python PyDrive package to be installed on the system.
-See REQUIREMENTS above.
+See REQUIREMENTS.

        There are two ways to use PyDrive: with a regular account or with a "service account".
 With a service account, a separate account is created, that is only accessible with Google
        APIs and not a web login.
 With a regular account, you can store backups in your normal Google Drive.